2009 United States missile strikes in Yemen: Yemeni inquiry

+Unexploded ordnance

+Unexploded BLU-97 submunitions in al-Majalah killed at least four people after the initial attack.

-The cluster bomblets in al-Majalah which did not explode during the strike were burrowed within the terrain, forming an effective minefield of unexploded ordnance.
-At least four people were recorded to have died after the initial strikes due to the bomblets.
-Two people were killed at al-Majalah during a December 21 rally, while one was killed later in the day as they attempted to remove a bomblet which they had collected at the site from their car.
-On January 24, 2012, a child who brought a bomblet to his home accidentally detonated it while throwing it away, injuring him and his brother and killing his father.
-The Yemeni government had offered to clear al-Majalah of remaining explosives but was rejected by the locals, who instead wanted assistance from an international organization out of fear that authorities would not sufficiently clear the area and would use the opportunity as a coverup.
-By 2013, al-Majalah was still filled with unexploded bomblets, making the area uninhabitable.
+The cluster bomblets in al-Majalah which did not explode during the strike were embedded within the terrain, forming an effective minefield of unexploded ordnance.
+The munitions were spread around the area in a 1.5 kilometer radius.
+At least four people died after the initial strikes due to the munitions.
+Two people were killed at al-Majalah during a December 21 rally, while one was killed later in the day when they attempted to remove a bomblet from their car which they had collected earlier.
+On January 24, 2012, a child threw away a bomblet he had brought to his home and it exploded, injuring him and his brother and killing his father.

+The Yemeni government had offered to clear al-Majalah of remaining explosives but this was rejected by the locals, who instead wanted assistance from an international organization out of fear that authorities would not sufficiently clear the area and would use the opportunity to cover up their responsibility for the strike.
+Four years later, al-Majalah remained uninhabitable due to the presence of unexploded bomblets.

+A similar scene took place in Rafadh, where many residents were forced to move away from the bomb site because of damage inflicted to their nearby homes and lingering cluster munitions.
+With no government assistance, some had dealt with the bomblets by shooting and intentionally detonating them to clear the area.

+Compensation

 A US cable reported that the Yemeni government had originally allocated approximately $100,000 to the Governor of Abyan to split between the families of the al-Majalah victims.
-The government later offered to increase the money to 5.5 million rials, equaling around $25,000 per civilian killed, and added 10 Toyota Hiluxes as a down payment, but the victims families instead wanted 10 billion rials, equalling to $51,000, as well a pledge for the government to hold the perpetrators of the attack responsible.
+The government later offered to increase the money to 5.5 million rials, equaling around $25,000 per civilian killed, and added 10 Toyota Hiluxes as a down payment, but the victims families instead wanted 10 million rials, equalling to $51,000, as well a pledge from the government to hold the perpetrators of the attack responsible.
 The government refused to negotiate with the victims.
 Some families began accepting government compensation plans for property damage by mid-2013.
 A total of 37 million rials (around $170,000) was divided between 10 families, averaging $17,000 each.
-The sum had only covered the houses destroyed in the strike and not the killed civilians, nor other property such as livestock which were killed.
-On 22 October 2013, the Yemeni Embassy in Washington, D.C. declared that all surviving families of the attack had been compensated.
+The sum covered the civilians killed and loss of property such as livestock, but not the houses which were destroyed.
+On October 22, 2013, the Yemeni embassy in Washington, D.C., declared that all surviving families of the attack had been compensated.